 Where to apply for assistance

 There are Transitional Assistance offices located across the Commonwealth.
-To locate the office covering a city or town, call the Application Information Unit at 1-800-249-2007.
+To locate the office covering a city or town, call DTA at 1-877-382-2363.

 Requesting a Fair Hearing